 Non-certified Class 3 / Deputy III: $34,000 ($15.385/hour - will move up in salary after SCCJA completion)

-While on duty or otherwise representing the Richland County Sheriff’s Department, personnel are prohibited from exhibiting any tattoos, branding, or other form of body art, which may be seen by another.
+While on duty or otherwise representing the Richland County Sheriff’s Department, personnel personnel are permitted to display tattoos or other forms of body art, which may be seen by the public within the following guidelines:

 Personnel who may have a tattoo or body art as referenced shall completely cover the tattoo or body art with a long sleeved shirt or blouse, a skin toned patch, or other material, which is approved by the Sheriff or his designee.